MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-notebooks.md

    ![Target cluster context](media/deploy-notebooks/target-cluster-context.png)

-#### Cluster, docker and AD settings
+#### Cluster, docker, and AD settings

-1. Enter the cluster name for the SQL Server 2019 BDC, admin username and password.
+1. Enter the cluster name for the SQL Server 2019 BDC, admin username, and password.
 Note: The same account is used for controller and SQL Server.

    ![Cluster settings](media/deploy-notebooks/cluster-settings.png)